nathanielsandberg/QuickNode_Writing_Assessment/READMe.md

 You should do the following to complete this tutorial:

 * Download [Node.js](https://nodejs.org/en/download/).
-    **Note:** Download the latest long term support or LTS version for the most stability.
+    **Note:** Download the latest long time support or LTS version for the most stability.
 * Download [Git](https://git-scm.com/downloads) or the command line tool of your choice.
 * Download [curl](https://curl.se/download.html) for your system.